Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 Once they’re cool, store leftover bratwurst in an airtight container in the fridge.
 They will keep for up to 4 days there, or you can freeze them for up to 3 months.

-If you want a bit of texture and crispiness to the exterior, throw them on the stovetop on medium heat – keep them moving so they don’t burn and stick!
+To reheat (and keep a bit of texture and crispiness to the exterior), throw them on the stovetop on medium heat — and keep them moving so they don’t burn and stick!

 Otherwise, pop them in a 350°F oven on a sheet pan until warmed through the center.
 Or, simply microwave in short bursts.

-Poke a couple of holes in the bratwurst casing so they explode in the microwave.
+PRO TIP: Poke a couple of holes in the bratwurst casing so they don’t explode in the microwave.

 It takes about 2 hours to smoke brats at 225°F. I say “about” because it’ll vary depending on the thickness of your sausages, the model of your smoker, and the kind of wood chips you use.